 What is it?
 Holographic telepresence technology for live events; a virtual stage for UCC meetings

 Why does it matter?
 Almo Pro A/V (as the distributor) and ARHT Media (as the developer) teamed up via an exclusive partnership to deliver ARHT’s holographic telepresence technology.
-So, naturally, Gary Kayye and Sam Taylor of Almo came to you live, today, as holograms.
-But full holograms in lifesize proportions, not Princess-Leia-calling-to-Obi-Wan-Kenobi-like holograms.
+So, naturally, Gary Kayye and Sam Taylor of Almo came to you live, today, as “holograms.”
+But in “lifesize” proportions, much bigger than Princess Leia when she was projected from R2’s lens (though, note, these technology applications are different, as Mark Coxon explains — we still don’t actually have a way to do that Leia-style hologram today).
 This is beyond what your customer even knows exists in UCC.
 This steps up the quality and experience of the meeting tremendously — and though it may not be not for everyone in the organization (at least, for now), imagine this for your C-suite, giving you that window in.
 Almo, as the distributor, could come in and help you build these rooms comprised of a few pieces of technology — like a camera, lighting, a green-screen and a special server with no-latency transmission.

 TierPM’s AVInsite Allows Integrators to Make Money Proactively Managing AV and UCC Rooms